Whistle Rymes: Background

 The album's title pokes fun at a common misspelling of Entwistle's surname.
 Several of the tracks give a humorous look on domestic life, following the birth of Entwistle's son, Christopher, earlier that year.

 "Ten Little Friends" was written on piano at Entwistle's Ealing home studio at the time and sprang from a bout of writer's block.
 The title comes from a set of troll figures given to him by the Who's drummer Keith Moon.
 The track features a guitar solo from Peter Frampton, who also played on other songs on the album.
 As well as his usual bass guitar, Entwistle also plays bass synthesizer.

 Packaging

 Then Surrey-based artist Graham Lethbridge designed the album's gatefold cover artwork (at the suggestion of producer John Alcock).
 A watercolor painting, it depicts little scenes that were taken from themes expressed within the songs on the album.
-With a day and night theme, the front cover depicts nightime scenes, and the back is of daylight scenes.
+With a day and night theme, the front cover depicts nighttime scenes, and the back is of daylight scenes.
 The time that it took to paint the artwork delayed the album's release.